Backup and Standby Generator Installations in North Carolina

 The solution is a have a standby electric generator installed on your home or building.
 Some backup systems can sense your power outage and kick in automatically, while others may need to be started up manually.
 Backup generators that we install typically run on natural gas, propane or even diesel fuel and they can be wired into the main panel or a transfer switch.

-William D. Taylor HVAC and Electrical is a full service electrical contractor in the Durham, NC area.
+A1 Electrical HVAC LLC and Electrical is a full service electrical contractor in the Durham, NC area.
 Standby generators are a common building upgrade that we’ve performed many, many times.
 When you choose William D. Taylor to install your standby electric generator you will have the peace of mind knowing your installation is clean, safe and warranted against any defects.

 More importantly, it’s going to work flawlessly when you find yourself in a situation that requires backup power.